Treaty of Bila Tserkva

-The Treaty of Bila Tserkva was a peace treaty signed on 28 September 1651, between the Polish–Lithuanian Commonwealth and the Ukrainian Cossacks in the aftermath of the Battle of Bila Tserkva.
-It was signed for the Poles by Mikołaj Potocki, Marcin Kalinowski, Adam Kisiel, Stanisław Lanckoroński, palatine of Bratslav, Zbigniew Gorajski, castellan of Kyiv, Mikolaj Kazimierz Kossakowski, deputy judge of Bratslav.
-Signing for Lithuania, were Prince Janusz Radziwill (1612-1655), Palatine Jerzy Karol Hlebowicz, and Wincenty Gosiewski.
-Signing for the Zaporozhian Host were Bohdan Khmelnytsky "on behalf of the entire host".
+The Treaty of Bila Tserkva was a peace treaty signed on 28 September 1651 (O.S.
+18 September 1651), between the Polish–Lithuanian Commonwealth and the Ukrainian Cossacks in the aftermath of the Battle of Bila Tserkva.
+It was signed for the Poles by Mikołaj Potocki, Marcin Kalinowski, Adam Kisiel, Stanisław Lanckoroński, palatine of Bratslav, Zbigniew Gorajski, castellan of Kyiv, and Mikolaj Kazimierz Kossakowski, deputy judge of Bratslav.
+Signing for Lithuania were Prince Janusz Radziwill (1612-1655), Palatine Jerzy Karol Hlebowicz, and Wincenty Gosiewski.
+Signing for the Zaporozhian Host was Bohdan Khmelnytsky "on behalf of the entire host".